axvr/cereal/README.md

 # Cereal

-***NOTE: this library is a work in progress and the API may change.***
+_**Note: this library is a work in progress and the API is likely to change.**_

-A simple library for serial port communication with Clojure.
-Although serial communciation may be considered old tech, it's useful for a communicating with a plethora of devices including exciting new hardware such as the [Monome](http://monome.org) and the [Arduino](http://arduino.cc).
-It's powerd by [PureJavaComm](https://github.com/nyholku/purejavacomm) for serial communication
+A simple library for [serial port communication][serial] with Clojure.
+Although serial communciation may be considered old tech, it's useful for a communicating with a plethora of devices such as [Arduino][]s.

 ## Installation